 - Vietnamese – mai

-Common Plum Blossom Flower Colors and Their Meaning and Symbolism
+Common Plum Blossom Flower Colors and Their Symbolism

 Plum blossoms are most commonly found in shades of pink, red, and white, but they also bloom in yellow.
-When it comes to floral symbolism, different cultures associate different symbolic meanings with these colors.
+Regarding floral symbolism, different cultures associate different symbolic meanings with these colors.

 For plum blossoms, the pink and red varieties are most important in celebrations of the Chinese New Year since red is associated with good luck.